Help With a Consumer Proposal

 Is A Consumer Proposal Right For You?

 Consumer proposals aren’t appropriate for everyone.
 If you owe less than $1,000 or more than $250,000, you are likely not eligible for a consumer proposal.
 However, there are certain debt exclusions, such as mortgage debt, that don’t count towards these thresholds.
-Speaking with an experienced bankruptcy trustee can help you better understand if a consumer proposal fits your needs.
+Speaking with an experienced licensed insolvency trustee can help you better understand if a consumer proposal fits your needs.

 What Is A Consumer Proposal?